Skip to main content

 Research suggests that 25% of motor vehicle fatalities result from side-impact crashes, and both the NHTSA and IIHS use this type of side-impact crash test to evaluate car safety ratings.

 The NHTSA uses a 3,015 lbs. barrier to ram the side of the vehicle at a speed of 38.5 mph, which is similar to what would be expected to happen during an intersection accident.
-It uses a moving barrier designed to produce similar absorption and crash forces to those of an average car.
+The barrier is designed to produce similar absorption and crash forces to those of an average car.

-This test can be modified to simulate crashing into a tree, in which case it is called a pole test.
+This test can be modified to simulate crashing into a tree called a pole test.
 Hence, this is achieved by dragging the car a few meters distance into a pole at a 75-degree angle with a female test dummy strapped inside.

-The IIHS test uses a heavier and much taller barrier, which, according to them, is a better reflection of the increase in car accidents involving large pick-up trucks.
+The IIHS test uses a heavier and much taller barrier, which, according to them, better reflects the increase in car accidents involving large pick-up trucks.
 A 3,300 lbs. barrier is slammed at 31 mph into the side of the test vehicle containing two female test dummies.
 The IIHS claims that a “good” rating in these crash tests will give the driver a greater chance of survival in an accident.

 1. Rollover Protection Evaluation